GCOM7140/r4ds-exercises/submissions/README.md

 # R4DS Submissions
-Submit your answers to the [R4DS Exercise Sets][exercises] by adding your work to this folder.
+Add your answers to the [R4DS Exercises][exercises] to this folder for submission purposes.
 Please use the following file-name convention for your
 submissions:

 - 01-r4ds-data-transformation-lastname-firstname (.R or .Rmd/.md)
 - 02-r4ds-data-visualization-lastname-firstname (.R or .Rmd/.md)